Want to know more? Contact us about Tonsil Treatments.

 The intracapsular removal of approximately 95% of the tonsil tissue means that this procedure is effective.
 Also, since the tonsil capsule is intact, it is safer than dissection (bipolar, etc.) tonsillectomy, where the capsule is completely removed, as the major vessels to the side of the tonsils (paratonsillar vein, superior and inferior tonsillar arteries, ascending pharyngeal artery) are not exposed.

-Micro-laser tonsillectomy for adults – an intracapsular technique
+Laser and Micro-laser tonsillectomy for adults – an intracapsular technique

-Our studies ( in particular, a single blind, matched, controlled study) and patient feedback have confirmed to us that the intracapsular Carbon Dioxide laser tonsillectomy using a flash scanner or Computerised Pattern Generator (CPG) – in conjunction with an operating microscope and micromanipulator – is much less painful during the entire postoperative course compared to traditional tonsillectomy.
+Our studies (in particular, a single blind, matched, controlled study) and patient feedback have confirmed to us that the intracapsular Carbon Dioxide laser tonsillectomy using a flash scanner or Computerised Pattern Generator (CPG) – in conjunction with an operating microscope and micromanipulator – is much less painful during the entire postoperative course compared to traditional tonsillectomy.

 Post-operative pain lasts for 5-7 days, and patients usually eat normally (79% said their diet did not change in a review of cases), returning to work around 2 days after the operation.
 Furthermore, the post-operative bleeding risk is dramatically reduced.

 Only two patients have needed to return to surgery for bleeding out of our series of over 1,000 people treated.
 Both of these patients bled despite having been well and at home for 5 days – they developed an infection, antibiotics don’t seem to help this (Cochrane review).
-They were both fine
+They were both fine.

 This dramatic pain reduction is due to the tonsil capsule being kept intact – meaning that the throat muscle and blood vessels around the tonsil are not exposed.
 The flash scanned Carbon Dioxide laser is the best instrument we know to do this, as it is quick and bloodless.